devankestel/haskell_as_meditation/dev/ideas.md

   * Cloud 9 environment
 * Merge Dragons clone logic in haskell as TDD activity?
   * might be really good for algebraic data type
+* Meditation
+  * When to return to the mantra
+  * Reaching saturation
+  * Practice!